 Pennsylvanian preacher's daughter fights to get noticed at disappointing Serpentine Sessions

-And tonight I was hoping that Kinnard was going to get the opportunity to show everyone why they should try to catch her this summer.
-But poor Dawn Kinnard!
+Last time round, Kinnard, then staying chez Cerys Matthews, enjoyed a barnstorming session on Later with Jools Holland.
+Last night things looked a little more threadbare.
 The Serpentine Session's so-called bandstand stage turned out to be barely a gazebo, opposite the bar and next to a Mexican food stall.
-With characteristic American manners Kinnard delt with it with grace.
-But I doubt any number of gigs in Southern sports bars could have really prepared her for coming on to the sound of munched nachos and folding deck-chairs.
-And with these competing sounds, and the total lack of acoustics, it was hard for those who were interestered to properly appreciate the seven tracks, all from the new album.
+With characteristic impeccable American manners Kinnard delt with it with grace.
+Still, I doubt any number of gigs in Southern sports bars could have really prepared her for coming on to the sound of munched nachos and folding deck-chairs.

-Obviously, given the size of the stage there was no full band or New Orleans-style brass section which apparently features on the album.
-This evening it was just Kinnard plus guitar, a bass and a drum kit.
-But I definitely liked what I heard.
-The songs “Death is a Shark” and “Are You Still crazy About Yourself?” seemed to have a dark jazz feeling, like they were poured from bottles of Southern Comfort on sultry verandas.
+She played seven tracks, all from the new album.
+There was no full band or New Orleans-style brass section, like on the new album - just Kinnard plus guitar, a bass and a drum kit.
+“Death is a Shark” and “Are You Still crazy About Yourself?” seemed to have a dark sultry jazz feeling.
 “Japan” was a strange and ghostly song about love and belonging and leaving, and “The Queen of the World” a light and ironically triumphant take on love.
-My three favourite numbers were “Bicycle”, which had a fevered and obsessional quality, “Favourite Ghost” a straight country lament, and “The Cost of Love” which beautifully oscillated between sorrow and dementia.
+But the best songs were “Bicycle”, which had a fevered quality, “Favourite Ghost” a straight country lament, and “The Cost of Love” which beautifully oscillated between sorrow and forgetfulness.

-But what were the event organisers thinking of?
+Still, what were the event organisers thinking of?
 It’s obvious that the Serpentine Sessions was created as a way of capitalising on unused festival space in the hiatus between the Hard Rock Calling and Wireless festivals, but given the line-up – it reads like a warm up to the alternative folk-rock of the Latitude festival – how did they end up using for one stage a tent so large that it will surely terrify Laura Marling this Thursday (pictured left), and for the second stage a small pagoda in the corner of a beer-garden-cum- food-court.
 And all around lying empty are medium-sized marquees of the sort of size most of the crowd presumably had in mind when they bought their tickets.

 For those who would like to see Kinnard in a more appropriate environment, she has just announced a showcase of her new album this Monday at the Borderline.

 Watch Dawn Kinnard perform "One Little Step Away" on Later with Jools Holland

 Thank you for continuing to read our work on theartsdesk.com.
-For unlimited access to every article in its entirety, including our archive of more than 7,000 pieces, we're asking for £2.95 per month or £25 per year.
+For unlimited access to every article in its entirety, including our archive of more than 10,000 pieces, we're asking for £2.95 per month or £25 per year.
 We feel it's a very good deal, and hope you do too.

-Take an annual subscription now simply click here.
+To take an annual subscription now simply click here.

 more New music